 - 1. Applicants are admitted for the fall semester of each year at all campuses and in the spring semester at the Ashtabula campus. - 2.
 Applicants must first be admitted to Kent State University and meet with an ADN program representative, for the Twinsburg campus attend the required ADN information session, before they are eligible for selection to the nursing program. - 3.
 Selection of applicants to the nursing program is based upon the following: - a.
 Successful completion of high school equivalency to algebra, biology and chemistry.
-If high school or equivalent course work was not taken in those areas, then college courses in those areas must be completed prior to consideration for admission to the program. - b.
+If high school course work was not taken in those areas, then college or equivalent courses in those areas must be completed prior to consideration for admission to the program. - b.
 Successful completion of all developmental courses prescribed through placement testing or evidence of mastery of the content. - c.
 Students must have a grade of "C" (2.00) or higher in all courses completed in the curriculum for the ADN, LPN to ADN or Paramedic to ADN program prior to admission. - d.
-Completion of courses in chemistry, biology and nutrition over 7 years old will need to be repeated.
-If these course(s) are over 7 years and at that time were unsuccessfully completed (grade < C), no penalty will be placed on admission criterion. - e.
 GPA admission requirements must be met as follows: - i.
 A minimum 2.70 cumulative GPA is required. - ii.
 Under no circumstance will a GPA be rounded. - iii.
 For students who have attended one or more academic institutions (includes all accredited colleges and universities): - 1.
 The cumulative GPA from your most recent school where at least 12 overall credit hours were completed will be utilized in the admission selection process. - 2.
 If Kent State University was attended but is not the most recently attended school, the Kent State cumulative GPA must be a minimum 2.00 and the cumulative GPA from the most recent school with at least 12 completed credit hours must be a minimum 2.70. - 3.
 If fewer than 12 credit hours were completed at all institutions, the admission committee reserves the right to determine which GPA will be used for admission. - iv.
-For College Credit Plus/dual enrolled high school students applying directly from high school who have taken college courses while in high school, minimum high school and college cumulative GPAs of 2.70 are required. - v.
+For College Credit Plus/dual enrolled high school students applying directly from high school who have taken college courses while in high school, minimum high school and college cumulative GPAs of 2.70 are required.

+v.
 For high school students with no college courses taken, a minimum high school cumulative GPA of 2.70 and a composite ACT score of 22 or SAT score of 1030 are required.